subhylahiri/FasTeX_Snippets/README.md

 # FasTeX_Snippets
-Snippet version of FasTeX shortcuts for LaTeX, for VS Code and Atom.
+Snippet version of FasTeX shortcuts for LaTeX, for VSCode and Atom.

-This is a port of the FasTeX system of shortcuts to editors that use snippets, currently targeting VS Code and Atom.
+This is a port of the FasTeX system of shortcuts to editors that use snippets, currently targeting VSCode and Atom.
 It is based on the WinEdt version by Bernhard Enders.

 - [FasTeX project](http://www.cds.caltech.edu/~fastex/fastex.html)